-Dallin stayed for a while in the Cook house while he was sketching and planning the Memorial to the Pilgrims.
+Dallin stayed for a while in the house while he was sketching and planning the Memorial to the Pilgrims.
 Many years later the Memorial was dedicated to the Town of Provincetown.
-The Cook house stood and remained a very proud structure for several decades.
+104 Bradford stood and remained a very proud structure for several decades.

-After many changes in ownership, the Cook houses became The Lighthouse Apartments and were run as a rooming house until the early 1970′s.
+After many changes in ownership, 104 Bradford houses became The Lighthouse Apartments and were run as a rooming house until the early 1970s.
 When the owners, Edward Levy and his wife, moved south, the buildings sat empty for almost 8 years.
 During this time, squatters took shelter in the abandoned spaces.
 The roof gave way to the elements and looked like a piece of Swiss cheese.

-Enter, Elizabeth Gabriel Brooke, Laurel Wise, Christina and William Davidson.
-Our luxury hotel in Provincetown, MA celebrates its 35th year in 2014, with the same remarkable woman at the helm.
+Enter, Elizabeth Gabriel Brooke, Laurel Wise, Christina, and William Davidson.
+Our luxury hotel in Provincetown, MA celebrates its 44th year in 2022, with the same remarkable woman at the helm.